mitranim/mitranim.github.io/templates/posts/goex.md

   return
 }

+func ErrWrapf(out *error, pat string, msg ...any) {
+  *out = gg.Wrapf(*out, pat, msg...)
+}
 ```

 ## Performance

 In modern Go (1.17 and higher), there is barely any difference.
 Defer/panic/recover is usable even in CPU-heavy hotspot code.

-Generating stacktraces has a far larger cost.
-The examples in this post use `github.com/mitranim/try` which automatically adds stacktraces by using `github.com/pkg/errors`.
-If you're using stacktraces with error values, that cost is already dominant, compared to the cost of defer/panic/recover.
+Generating stack traces has a far larger cost.
+The examples in this post use `github.com/mitranim/gg` which automatically adds stack traces.
+If you're using stack traces with error values, that cost is already dominant, compared to the cost of defer/panic/recover.

-## Stacktraces
+## Stack traces

-Stacktraces are essential to debugging, with or without exceptions.
+Stack traces are essential to debugging, with or without exceptions.

-* Exceptions and stacktraces are orthogonal.
+* Exceptions and stack traces are orthogonal.
-* Exceptions don't require stacktraces.
+* Exceptions don't require stack traces.
-* You _always_ want stacktraces for debugging.
+* You _always_ want stack traces for debugging.
   * Many languages elide them for performance, but you still want them.
-  * Don't show stacktraces to your users.
+  * Don't show stack traces to your users.
 They should be printed only in debug logging.
-* Lack of stacktraces causes developers to _manually emulate stacktraces_.
+* Lack of stack traces causes developers to _manually emulate stack traces_.

 Some real Go code, written by experienced developers, has errors annotated with function names, like this: